Burnthebook/craft-commerce-click-and-collect/README.md

 cp -r vendor/burnthebook/craft-commerce-click-and-collect/templates/frontend/collection-points.twig ./templates/craft-commerce-click-and-collect/frontend/collection-points.twig
 ```

 You will now have a copy of the template that you can modify.
-The included template is using Tailwind CSS and should be easily modifiable.
+The included template is using Tailwind CSS and should be easily modifiable. _You do not need to modify the {% include %} tag you used above if you do this._

 ## Configuration